 Dean’s Leadership Team

 The Dean’s Leadership Team meets regularly and is advisory to the Dean.
-The Leadership Team consists of the Associate Dean for Academic Affairs, Level and ELM Coordinators, DNP Track Leads, Simulation Coordinator, and the Assistant to the Dean.
+The Leadership Team consists of the Associate Dean for Academic Affairs and Accreditation, Assistant Dean of Prelicensure Programs, Director of Graduate Programs, ABSN Coordinator, Simulation Director, Prelicensure Senior Level Lead, Prelicensure Junior Level Lead, and the Assistant to the Dean.

 School of Nursing Community Advisory Board